Bhaisumit/learn-auth/README.md

-# learn-auth
+# todo with react
-I will focus on learning backend.
+Yeah, i will surely done this project in 2days.